Pritom14/Password-Storage/README.md

 ---
 ## Description
-Sign up with your email id and a password which will be your "master password".
+Sign up with your email id and a password which will be your "Master password".
 For verification, an email will be sent to your email id with a link for verification.
 You can add passwords with their description and whenever you want to access these password you just have to remember the master password.

 ---